 Svartalfheim: Home of the Dwarves

-Svartalfheim (Old Norse: “Niðavellir or Svartálfaheimr”) is the home of the dwarves, they live under the rocks, in caves and underground.
+Svartalfheim (Old Norse: “Niðavellir or Svartálfaheimr”) is the home of the dwarves, they live under the rocks, in caves, and underground.
 Hreidmar was the king of Svartalfheim until he was killed, Svartalfheim means Dark fields.
 The dwarves are masters of craftsmanship, and the gods of Asgard have received many powerful gifts, for instance, the magical ring Draupnir and Gungnir, Odin’s spear.

 Helheim: Home of the dishonorable dead

-Hel is where all the dishonorable dead, thieves, murderers, and those the gods and goddesses feel is not brave enough to go to Valhalla or Folkvangr.
+Hel is where all the dishonorable dead, thieves, murderers, and those the gods and goddesses feel are not brave enough to go to Valhalla or Folkvangr.
 Helheim is ruled over by Hel (the daughter of Loki), Helheim is a very grim and cold place, and any person who arrives here will never feel joy or happiness again.
 Hel will use all the dead in her realm at Ragnarök to attack the gods and goddesses at the plains of Vigrid, this will be the end of the world.

 The sources that I have used can be difficult to read, therefore, I have made a list of what I consider the best Norse mythology books in English, they are easy to read, and they have been written by some of the most respected scholars within this field.